UKHomeOffice/cop-design-guidelines/guides/workflow/local-workflow-service.md

 #### 'VM Options'

-When you select the 'expand window' button on 'VM options' bar it will expand to show an empty box:
+When you select the 'expand window' button on the 'VM options' bar it will expand to show an empty box:

 ![Empty VM options]({{ '/images/empty-vm-options.jpeg' | relative_url }})

 **Figure 7.
-'Edit 'WorkflowServiceApplication' Configuration'**
+'VM option' window expanded**

 You need to populate this box with the following: